DeLorean time machine: Operation

 The time machine is electric and requires a power input of 1.21 GW to operate, originally provided by a plutonium-fueled nuclear reactor.
 In the first film, following Marty's accidental trip from 1985 to 1955, Doc has no access to plutonium in 1955, so he outfits the car with a large pole and hook to channel the power of a lightning bolt into the flux capacitor and send Marty back to 1985.
 During Doc's first visit to 2015, he has the machine refitted to fly in addition to standard road driving, and he replaces the nuclear reactor with a Mr. Fusion generator that uses garbage as fuel.

 Although the Mr. Fusion unit provides the required power for the time machine, the DeLorean is still powered by an internal combustion engine for propulsion.
 The fuel line is damaged during Marty's trip to 1885 in Back to the Future Part III.
 After he and Doc patch it, they attempt to use whiskey as a replacement fuel since commercial gasoline is not yet available.
 The test fails, damaging the car's fuel injection manifold and leaving it unable to travel under its own power.

 Doc and Marty consider options to reach the required 88 mph (such as pulling it with horses, which fails because the car barely breaks 30 mph) and ultimately settle on pushing the car with a steam locomotive.
 They replace the DeLorean's standard wheels with a set designed to mate with train rails.
 For the extra power needed to push it up to speed, Doc adds his own version of "Presto Logs" (a chemically treated mixture of pressed wood and anthracite) to the locomotive's boiler and chooses a location with a straight section of track long enough to achieve 88 mph.

 "Jigowatts"

 The power required is pronounced in the film as "one point twenty-one jigowatts", with a "jigowatt" referring to "one billion watts".
 The spelling of "jigowatts" is used in the script and was also the spelling used in the closed-captioning in earlier home video versions of the film.
 However, the correct spelling is "gigawatts".
-Although rarely used, the "j" sound at the beginning of the SI prefix "giga-" is an acceptable pronunciation.
+Although rarely used in English, the "j" sound at the beginning of the SI prefix "giga-" is an acceptable pronunciation.
 Later versions of closed captioning, such as in the 2020 DVD Trilogy release have corrected the spelling to "gigawatts".
 In the DVD commentary for Back to the Future, Bob Gale states that he had thought it was pronounced this way because it was how a scientific adviser for the film pronounced it.
 The "jigowatts" spelling is used by Alan Dean Foster in the novelizations of the second and third films.